-Supported by the Urgent Action Funds' Webs of Safety and Care Grant, we conducted an assessment among activists in the feminist movement in Bangladesh to understand their safety and care needs.
+Over the course of 2024, we conducted an assessment among activists in the feminist movement in Bangladesh to understand their safety and care needs.
 Participants included women, gender-diverse individuals, indigenous communities, persons with disabilities, and members from religious and ethnic minority communities.
 Through this assessment we aimed to understand the safety, health, and wellbeing challenges faced by human rights defenders both in their work and as community members.